jamcgee/jamcgee.github.io/content/article/2024-10-08-ethernet-intro.md

 Many of these steps are managed automatically by a Base-T PHY but more direct handling is required when implementing Base-X or Base-R using the <abbr title="Multi-Gigabit Transceiver">MGT</abbr>s of an FPGA.
 The specific handling of <abbr>EEE</abbr> will be described with each protocol.

-**Note:** As 10Base-T does not transmit continuously, it does not implement LPI.
+As 10Base-T does not transmit continuously, it does not implement <abbr>LPI</abbr>.
 Instead, 10Base-Te is a cross-compatible variant of 10Base-T with reduced signal amplitude introduced at the same time as <abbr>EEE</abbr>.

 ## Precision Time Protocol (802.1AS or 1588)